owenmadden191/CrackStop_Project3_Repo/README.md

 Open project folder in compiler(designed for use in clion).
-If cmake does not compile, select reload cmake project under file.
+If cmake does not auto compile, select "reload cmake project" under File at top taskbar.
-Select run for project 3.
+Select run for "Project 3" at top taskbar.